Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Conclusions and Discussion

-We have studied morpho-kinematic features of a sample of 14 Galactic PNe surrounding [WR]-type and \textit{wels} nuclei, using spatially resolved kinematic maps and position--velocity diagrams derived from IFU observations.
-The kinematic data, together with archival images (see Figure~\ref{wc1:figures:hst}), have been used to carry out morpho-kinematic modeling of the 12 PNe.
-Our results imply that these 12 objects have elliptical axisymmetric morphologies with either open or closed outer ends.
-Collimated outflows are found to be present in the PNe Hb\,4, Pe\,1-1, M\,3-30, M\,1-32, M\,3-15, and K\,2-16, while point-symmetric knots or collimated outflows are detached in Hb\,4.
-Axisymmetric morphologies and collimated outflows have been detected in other PNe around [WR] stars \citep{Akras2012}.
-Some elliptical PNe having FLIERs were found to have ``diffuse X-ray'' sources \citep{Kastner2012}.
-Other aspherical PNe around [WR] stars were reported to contain diffuse X-ray sources and hot bubbles, such as NGC\,40 \citep{Montez2005} and NGC\,5315 \citep{Kastner2008}.
-Diffuse X-ray emission could be associated with collimated jets and wind-wind shocks \citep{Kastner2012}, whereas hard X-ray emission may be related to the mass accretion into a binary companion.
+We have studied the morpho-kinematic features of a sample of 14 Galactic PNe surrounding [WR]-type and \textit{wels} nuclei, using spatially resolved kinematic maps and position--velocity profiles attained from WiFeS integral field observations.
+The kinematic IFU data, together with archival high-resolution images, have been deployed to carry out 3D morpho-kinematic modeling of 12 PNe.
+Our results imply that these 12 objects mostly have elliptical axisymmetric morphologies, with either open or closed outer ends.
+Collimated outflows are found to be present in the PNe Hb\,4, Pe\,1-1, M\,3-30, M\,1-32, and M\,3-15, while point-symmetric knots or jets are detached in Hb\,4.
+Axisymmetric morphologies and collimated outflows have been recognized in other PNe around [WR] stars \citep{Akras2012}.
+Some elliptical PNe with FLIERs were also observed to have ``diffuse X-ray'' sources \citep{Kastner2012}.
+Other aspherical PNe around [WR] stars, such as BD\,+30$^{\circ}$3639 \citep{Arnaud1996}, NGC\,40 \citep{Montez2005}, and NGC\,5315 \citep{Kastner2008}, have been reported to contain diffuse X-ray sources and hot bubbles.
+The soft X-ray emission could be associated with collimated jets and wind-wind shocks \citep{Kastner2012}, whereas the hard X-ray emission may be an indication of the mass accretion into a binary companion.